adamFernandez/react-shopping-cart-sass-partials/README.md

 # MMT Digital Front-end Test

 Welcome to the MMT Digital Front-end test.
-This test will hopefully give you a chance to showcase your skills as a developer.
+This test will give you a chance to showcase your skills as an engineer.
 You have **24 hours** to complete the test.
-After the test, we will ask you to talk through your code and decisions.
-Alright, let's do this!
+Once complete, we'll review your implementation, and if successful, you'll be invited to an interview where we'll talk through the implementation and the decisions you made along the way.

+Please read the entire document before you get started, to be sure of the requirements of the test:

 ## The challenge

-We would like you to re-create the following basket:
+We would like you to create the following basket:

 ![The basket](https://slack-imgs.com/?c=1&url=https%3A%2F%2Fcdn.dribbble.com%2Fusers%2F42384%2Fscreenshots%2F668649%2Fattachments%2F59014%2Fcart_update_large.png)

-Here are some rough user stories for you to work to:
+Here are some user stories for you to work to:

 *Basket-001*
 **As a** user